shelleyolivia/learn-tutorials/avalanche/create-a-decentralized-kickstarter.md

 ![metamask wallet with multiple account display](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/assets/create-an-amm-on-avalanche_multiple_accounts.jpeg)

 # About the author(s)
 This tutorial was created by [Soumyajit Deb](https://github.com/hyp3r5pace) and [Sayan Kar](https://github.com/SayanKar).
-You can reach out to them on [Figment Forum](https://community.figment.io/u/debsoumyajit100/) for any query regarding the tutorial.
+You can reach out to [Soumyajit Deb](https://www.linkedin.com/in/soumyajitdeb/) for any query regarding the tutorial.

 # References
 [Deploy a smart contract on Avalanche using Remix and Metamask](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask/)